Faculty of Environmental Design evds

 As the only accredited planning program in Alberta, we are located in Canada's most enterprising city.
 The Calgary region is a real-world laboratory with a wide range of opportunities and challenges that Canadian cities and communities face.

-Also unique to EVDS is the strong tradition of interdisciplinary learning among Planning, Architecture, Landscape Architecture and Environmental Design.
-Students are introduced to the interdisciplinary nature of environmental design through a Faculty-wide Interdisciplinary Seminar in their first term, and through additional touch-points between programs.
+Also unique to EVDS is the strong tradition of interdisciplinary learning involving Planning, Architecture, and Landscape Architecture.
+Students are exposed to the interdisciplinary nature of environmental design through several touch-points between programs.

 Building on the strong tradition of EVDS in ecological design and environmental science, environmental sustainability is a core principle that runs throughout the MPlan program and is a lens through which planning problems are viewed and solutions are crafted.

 The MPlan program is fully accredited by the Professional Standards Board, Canadian Institute of Planners and the Alberta Professional Planners Institute.
 In 2013, EVDS received unconditional accreditation for the maximum five-year period, extending through 2018.
 Graduation from an accredited planning program is the most direct path to becoming a Registered Professional Planner (RPP) and member of the Canadian Institute of Planners (MCIP).

-Please refer to the Professional Standards Program for guidelines regarding program accreditation and individual certification.
+Please refer to the Professional Standards Board for guidelines regarding program accreditation and individual certification.